earthai-tech/k-diagram/docs/source/user_guide/relationship.rst

 more sets of corresponding predicted values.
-It maps the true values to the angular position and the predicted values (normalized) to the radial position, allowing comparison of how different predictions behave across the range of true values :cite:t:`kouadiob2025`.
+It maps the true values to the angular position and the predicted values (normalized) to the radial position, allowing comparison of how different predictions behave across the range of true values :footcite:p:`kouadiob2025` ( see foundational ideas on forecast evaluation and reliability :footcite:p:`Murphy1993What, Jolliffe2012`).

 **Mathematical Concept:**